Long Railroad Bed trail, Philadelphia/Clayton/Redwood

 Other Biking: Yes, possibly.

-Difficulty: There are section that would be ridable by hybrid bikes but for the most part you want a mountain bike for this trail.
+Difficulty: There are sections that would be ridable by hybrid bikes but for the most part you want a mountain bike for this trail.

 Hiking/Walking Allowed: Yes.